ocharles/blog/guest-posts/2013-12-12-24-days-of-hackage-pandoc.md

 labor, Pandoc has separated the conversion of documents into readers and writers.
 These readers and writers can be interchanged depending on the source and target of your document conversion formats.
-This allows for a simple library api which allows for a utalitarian "plug and play" interface for conversion.
+This allows for a simple library api which allows for a utilitarian "plug and play" interface for conversion.

 Pandoc can be used both as an executable or a library.
 The library can be imported into Haskell code, letting you apply further customizations.
 To do so,